Call for Papers!

 Berghahn Journals is pleased to announce that the latest volume of Environment and Society has recently published and is available online at www.berghahnjournals.com/environment-and-society.

 Volume 8, edited by Dan Brockington, revolves around the theme of “Measurements and Metrics” and explores how “themes of measurement are played out in diverse settings, including counting fish stocks, migration, social resilience, local measures of sustainability, oil exploitation, forest conservation, calculating ecosystem services, and measuring heat.”
 The editor’s introduction is available to all readers for free.
-The volume also features an Open Access article freely available to all readers.
+The volume also features two Open Access articles freely available to all readers.

 Environment and Society 8 is rounded out by a section of book reviews on recent and relevant publications. (more…)Tags: Environment and Society, measurements, metrics